Do we really feel nervous when performing because we care?

 So for me, feeling anxious is just a welcome alert that I'm caught in that old trick of the mind again.
 "Oh, there I go, thinking I'm at risk again! 😂" And since I know that can never be true, I just think, "Whatever", I show up, and do my thing.

-It seems to me that this popular reframe, while well-meaning, is a curious and somewhat backwards one.
+It seems to me that this popular reframe, while well-meaning, is a somewhat backwards one.
 It's like a bulletproof vest we put on to protect ourselves from the bullets of "stakes" and judgment.

 But the ENTIRE game changes once you realize the gun is shooting nothing but blanks.